Pair this Shrimp Egg Roll Bowl with Pineapple-Orange Rum Punch and 3-Ingredient Homemade Ice Cream for dessert!

 It's a mouthful in the best way possible.
 It's all the things you know and love about bang bang shrimp, combined with the trendy, healthy, quick dinner food — the egg roll in a bowl.

-In this case, shrimp roll in a bowl.
-With bang bang sauce.
+Basically, it's a shrimp roll in a bowl.
+With homemade bang bang sauce.
 Are you following me here?
 This is good stuff.

 ★ Ingredients You'll Need ★